Same Night, Same Face

 "Same night, same face" is Fayray's 5th single and first re-cut single.
-IThe song was used as the image song for the PlayStation Gamesoft "ZILL 'OLL" as well as the ending theme for the ABC/TV Asahi series program "Ninkimono de Ikou!".
+IThe song was used as the image song for the PlayStation Gamesoft "ZILL O'LL" as well as the ending theme for the ABC/TV Asahi series program "Ninkimono de Ikou!".
 "No, never" was used as the ending theme for the Fuji TV program "Uhhhya~!!
 Hanasaka London Boots".
 "Sono Ai no Katachi (Pieces of that love)" was used as the ending theme for the WOWOW program "Tokyo LONBOO Tower".